How to combat overfitting and underfitting in Machine Learning ?

 What is gradient descent ?

 Gradient descent is a widely used optimization approach for training machine learning models and neural networks.
 Optimization is the process of minimizing or increasing an objective function.
 Optimization entails calculating the gradient (partial derivatives) of the cost function for each parameter (weights and biases).
 To do this, the models are given training data iteratively.
 And, the gradient points are determined.
-The gradient represents the steepest rise in the function.
-Gradient descent lowers cost function values by going in the opposite direction of the steepest decrease.
+The gradient consistently indicates the direction of the steepest increase in the loss function.
+The gradient descent algorithm proceeds by taking a step in the direction of the negative gradient to minimize the loss as efficiently as possible.

 What is Inductive Bias in Machine Learning ?